Downtown, everything’s waiting for you (and yes, we included a skyway section).

 Pay homage to a Saint Paul icon while you dine on upscale tavern fare and handcrafted cocktails.
 Inspired by the legacy of Herb Brooks, coach of the 1980 gold medal Olympic hockey squad, Herbie’s on the Park is the place to be for hockey fans and foodies alike.

-Though there are nine total Keys locations in the Twin Cities, the reknowned Minnesota breakfast joint calls Saint Paul home.
+Though there are nine total Keys locations in the Twin Cities, the renowned Minnesota breakfast joint calls Saint Paul home.
 The downtown location isn’t the original (that one’s on Raymond Avenue in Saint Anthony Park), but it serves up the same all-day breakfast deliciousness as the others.

 What do the National Register of Historic Places, Hollywood, Food Network and Travel Channel all have in common?
 They’ve all featured Mickey’s Dining Car in Saint Paul.
 One look at the menu and you’ll see you’re in good company with all the celebrities who have dined at this vintage breakfast joint since it opened back in 1937.
+(Mickey's is currently closed but set to reopen)

 Looking for phenomenal Thai food in downtown Saint Paul?
 Head to Ruam Mit Thai for some of the city’s best pad thai, curry and other traditional favorites.
 It’s rare for this place not to be packed over the lunch hour, so plan your visit accordingly.